-The Company's capital structure is divided into Tier 1 capital and Tier 2 capital from a regulatory perspective.
-While the Tier 1 capital comprises paid up share capital, reserves (excluding revaluation reserve) and audited retained earnings, the Tier 2 capital consists of subordinated loan and is limited to an amount equivalent to 50% of Tier 1 capital.
+The Company's capital structure is typically divided into Tier 1 capital and Tier 2 capital from a regulatory perspective.
+While the Tier 1 capital comprises paid up share capital, reserves (excluding revaluation reserve) and audited retained earnings, the Tier 2 capital usually consists of subordinated loan and is limited to an amount equivalent to 50% of Tier 1 capital.

-The Company's capital base is summarised in the table below:
+The Company's capital base as of 31 December 2016 is summarised in the table below:

 Description SAR '000

 Tier 1 Capital

 Paid up capital 200,000

-Reserves (excluding revaluation reserve) 3,316
+Reserves (excluding revaluation reserve) 3,768

-Retained earnings 10,492
+Retained earnings 13,165

+Unrealised loss on investments held for trading (166)

-Total Tier 1 Capital (a) 213,808
+Total Tier 1 Capital (a) 216,767

 Tier 2 Capital

-Subordinated loan (limited to 50% of Tier1 Capital) 106,904

-Total Tier 2 Capital (b) 106,904
+Total Tier 2 Capital (b) -

-TOTAL CAPITAL BASE (a) + (b) 320,712
+TOTAL CAPITAL BASE (a) + (b) 216,767